ikr/xml-fu/README.md

 # About

 Handy utility functions to query XML.
-Was written to simplify dealing with SOAP responses.
+Was initially written to simplify dealing with raw SOAP responses, but can be also useful in general, enabling a more _functinal_ style of extracting data from XML.